 The Foundations in Teaching Skills (FITS) Certificate Program targets junior educators (approximately 1-5 years out of training) as well as faculty who are newly incorporating teaching excellence into their careers.
 This certificate program will span from October to June each academic year.
 The FITS program will focus on providing instruction in foundational teaching skills, establishing a community of educators with each program cohort, and beginning the process of producing one’s educator portfolio.
 Over the course of the academic year, participants will receive mentorship as well as feedback on their teaching skills through direct observations.
 Additional instruction in teaching skills will be provided with monthly workshops.

-Participants will meet monthly (4-6pm; 3rd Tuesday of each month from October-June) for didactics, workshops, and discussions.
+Participants will meet monthly (4-6pm; one Tuesday of each month from October-June) for didactics, workshops, and discussions.
 Attendance is required.

 Participants will also work independently on creating a Clinical Educator Portfolio and will meet with a mentor to review progress.